voxqhuy/Cplusplus/README.md

 B. Medium
 1. Linked List
 An implementation of a generic singly linked list.
 Example functions included are:
-  + operator[]—the indexing operator allows a client to access an element by its offset from the beginning of the list.
+  + **operator[]**: the indexing operator allows a client to access an element by its offset from the beginning of the list.
 As with std::vectors and arrays, the method's behavior is undefined if the client provides an index out of range (this means you need not defend against such attempts).
-Your method necessarily will be less efficient than std::vector::operator[] because linked lists do not support random access.
+Your method necessarily will be less efficient than **std::vector::operator[]** because linked lists do not support random access.
-  + prepend—appends an element onto the front of the list.
+  + **prepend**: appends an element onto the front of the list.
 (The class currently offers an insert method that adds an element to the back of the list.)
-  + member—accepts an argument of the same type as the elements in the list.
-The function returns true if the argument appears in the list; otherwise, the function returns false.
+  + **member**: accepts an argument of the same type as the elements in the list.
+The function returns *true* if the argument appears in the list; otherwise, the function returns *false*.
-  + operator==—returns true if a list passed as a parameter contains the same elements in the same order as this list; otherwise, the method returns false.
+  + **operator==**: returns *true* if a list passed as a parameter contains the same elements in the same order as this list; otherwise, the method returns *false*.
 This method should not copy the elements in the list passed to it, and it should not disturb the contents of either list.
-  + unique—returns true if all of the elements of the list are unique; that is, the list contains no duplicate elements.
-If at least one of the elements in the list appears more than one time, the method should return false.
+  + **unique**: returns *true* if all of the elements of the list are unique; that is, the list contains no duplicate elements.
+If at least one of the elements in the list appears more than one time, the method should return *false*.
 This method should not disturb the contents of the list.

 C. Hard
 1. Huffman Tree